 For calculations, you can use a regular microcalculator:

-Note that, in accordance with the condition of the problem, all calculations should be rounded to the 3rd decimal place.
+Note that, in accordance with the conditions of the problem, all calculations should be rounded to the 3rd decimal place.

 Finally: